-All vehicles must have a sticker - see National Scheme below.
+All vehicles must have a sticker - see National Scheme

-A sticker must be bought and displayed in the windscreen - see National Scheme below.
+A sticker must be bought before driving into the zone and displayed in the windscreen - see National Scheme.
 This sticker is then valid for all LEZs in Germany.

-Proof of emissions standard (given on German vehicle papers) is needed to purchase the sticker.
-Stickers can be purchased from the vehicle registration, authorities, authorised local garages, vehicle test organisations like TÜV, DEKRA, or some websites.
+Stickers for German and foreign vehicles can be purchased from the vehicle registration authorities, authorised local garages, vehicle test organisations like TÜV, DEKRA, or some websites.

 Foreign vehicles are also enforced and are required to buy a sticker.
-Foreign vehicles emissions are taken primarily by vehicle age, as in the table below.
+Foreign vehicles emissions are taken primarily by vehicle age, as show in in this table.

 German vehicles need to have a particulate trap certified on behalf of the German government.
-Local garages can advise on which filters should be used and this page. allows you to find out what particulate filter your German registered vehicle can use - now for heavy as well as light duty vehicles.
-See also our retrofit page.
+Local garages can advise on which filters should be used and this page allows you to find out what particulate filter your German registered vehicle can use - now for heavy as well as light duty vehicles.
+See also our retrofitting section.

 Permanent, 365 days a year.

 Manual enforcement by police of sticker in the windscreen.
 Even if the vehicle meets the emissions standard, if there is no sticker in the windscreen, the vehicle is illegal in the zone.

 A National Framework sets out the Emissions Classes and main rules that can be used by cities for LEZs in Germany.
 The cities or regions then decide whether, where and when to do a LEZ, and what emissions standards will be required.